aeternity/state-channel-demo/README.md

 Now that both players have picked, the contract requires from the first player to reveal his move.
 Revealing is required as only the first player has the key to the hash.
 With the execution of it, the winning participant receives the stake.
 In the case of Draw, the stake is returned to both players.

-## How do I build my own state channel demo?

-You may take a look at Helpful Links Section, there is a State Channel Workshop Tutorial Guide.

 ## Is State Channel Demo probably fair?